Peter Crimmins: VFL career

-In the 1971 VFL Grand Final he was among the best players afield as the Hawks came from behind to defeat St Kilda by 7 points.
+In the 1971 VFL Grand Final, Crimmins was among the best players afield as the Hawks came from behind to defeat St Kilda by seven points.

-At the end of 1973 David Parkin stood down as captain and Peter Crimmins was elected to the position.
+At the end of 1973, David Parkin stood down as captain; Peter Crimmins was elected to the position in his place.

 Cancer diagnosis

-At the completion of the 1974 VFL season Crimmins was diagnosed with testicular cancer.
+At the completion of the 1974 VFL season, Crimmins was diagnosed with testicular cancer.
 After surgery and two bouts of chemotherapy in 1975, he attempted to make a return, declaring that he was fit to play in the 1975 VFL Grand Final after playing 5 reserve games, including one final.
 Both the selection committee and Hawthorn's supporters were divided over whether he should play.
-Ultimately the match committee decided against playing him in the game, with coach John Kennedy admitting they were fearful a knock could affect him.
+Ultimately, the match committee decided against playing him in the game, with coach John Kennedy admitting they were fearful a knock could affect him.
 As he explained later: "It was very hard, it was a unique situation ...
 Peter wanted to play.
 The committee was divided.
 He didn't play.
 We'll never know what might have happened if he had played."
 The Hawks lost the Grand Final to North Melbourne.